spadger/blog/deduplication.md

-# Upgrading Kafka Streams from exactly-once delivery to exactly-once processing
+# Evolving Kafka Streams from exactly-once delivery to exactly-once processing - tales form the trenches
 A well-tuned, multi-broker Kafka cluster is resilient to hardware errors, generally stable and blazingly fast.
-It also boasts of an “exactly-once” delivery mode, which does work as described, albeit in a very specific scenario.
+It also boasts of an “exactly-once” delivery mode (dubbed EOS - Exactly-Once Semantics), which does work as [described](https://www.confluent.io/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/), albeit in a very specific scenario.

 For these reasons, we have put Kafka at the heart of our technology stack when building our new bank, but banking software comes with a whole load of trust, ethical and regulatory issues that do not necessarily exist in other environments.
 If an analytics platform fails to record a page view, nobody will panic; if a dinner reservation goes missing, someone may be grumpy, but ultimately, they'll be OK.
 If a bank loses a payment for a £300,000 house, or if it processes the payment twice (a much more likely scenario, as we’ll see), a lot of people are going to have a bad day.